 Initial Consultation (941) 953-2825

-that is why it is essential to have an experienced and knowledgeable child custody attorney represent you.
-Practicing family law since 2005, Faith Z. Brown, has helped countless families reach a settlement for the care of their children.
+This is why it is essential to have an experienced and knowledgeable child custody attorney represent you.
+Practicing family law since 2005, Faith Z. Brown has helped countless families reach a settlement for the care of their children.

 Our family law attorney provides wise legal counsel for child custody, timesharing, and modifications, as well as child support services for families from Sarasota, Lakewood Ranch, Bradenton, Venice, North Port, Palmetto, Ellenton, and Parrish, Florida.

 Contact us today to consult with an experienced child custody attorney.

 Child Custody Lawyer: Well Versed in the Law

 Our child custody lawyer will tell you that Florida law favors shared parental responsibility in a divorce unless there is evidence to determine otherwise.
 Because of this, a judge will seek to include both parents in your children’s lives after a divorce.
 When it comes to child custody cases, the court begins with the assumption that either parent is capable of sole or joint custody.
 Let us help you understand the law and how it applies to your case.

 Child Custody Cases: Both Parents Are Capable of Care

 The court determines the best interest of the child.
 Of course, the child’s health and safety are paramount.
 If it can be proven that one parent has hurt, abused, or neglected the children, the judge can award sole parental responsibility to the other parent.
 In such a case, the parent may or may not be allowed supervised visitation.